CreationsXJohnC/waterlily-takehome-assessment/survey-app/README.md

   - `Response` ↔ `Answer` (1:N)
   - `Answer` ↔ `Question` (N:1)
   - Cascade deletes on relations ensure orphan-free cleanup.
-- Database provider is PostgreSQL.
-The schema uses a placeholder URL to satisfy early validation, while `prisma.config.ts` resolves the real connection string from environment variables.
-The build script runs `prisma db push` only when a valid `postgres://`/`postgresql://` URL is available, avoiding failures in environments where vars aren’t injected during the install phase.
+Database provider is PostgreSQL.
+The Prisma datasource reads directly from `env("DATABASE_URL")`.
+The build script (`scripts/db-push-if-url.js`) attempts `prisma migrate deploy` and falls back to `prisma db push` only when a valid Postgres URL is present; if the URL is missing or points to an invalid host, the build fails fast with a clear log message.
 - Deployment is streamlined for Vercel:
   - Provision Postgres and expose vars in Project → Storage.
   - Set `DATABASE_URL` to a `postgres://` (not `prisma://`).